PaulWheatcroft/theCocktailShaker/README.md

 ## Further Development Ideas
 - Social media sharing of cocktail instructions
-- The reporting of missing ingredients
+- Ability show non-alcoholic ingredients and cocktails
 - Ability to tick all the ingredients you have in the instruction and then create a shopping list for the ingredients you don't
 - Hook up ingredients to a shopping API
 - User account environment that allowed for sharing ratings on the cocktails